denten/denten.github.io/collections/_posts/cu.md

 Back at the listening table, I wish I could have made these points more clearly: In times of trouble, under immense political pressure from every side, all we can do in turn to each other for support.
-I know it's sappy to say---it must the allergies speaking---but Columbia is us.
+I know it's sappy to say---it must be the allergies speaking---but Columbia is us.
 There isn't some other "they" standing in opposition.
 Let's not mistake the difficulty of collective action for negligence or malice.
 It's just us here.
 And we are an uniquely varied, scrappy, sometimes frustrating, but always excellent bunch of New Yorkers.